Skip to content

 authRequired: true,

-component: import Account from "@src/client/app/AccountPage"
+component: import Account from "@src/user/AccountPage"

 }